Six degrees of sibling separation

 Susanne’s maternal side of family greeting her at the Seattle airport

-A couple months ago, a car full of women stopped by my father and stepmother’s house in the Olympic Peninsula area of Washington State and knocked on the door.
+A couple of months ago, a car full of women stopped by my father and stepmother’s house in the Olympic Peninsula area of Washington State and knocked on the door.
 When my stepmother answered, one of the women asked if Jack (my father) was home.
-As my father greeted the women, they began to ask him some questions about his knowledge of specific people of his youth.
+As my father greeted the women, they began to ask him questions about people he knew in his youth.
 After some pleasantries, my father invited them in.
-The women continue to chat about people my father grew up with and soon learned that some of these women were children of some of the friends my father knew as a young man.
+The women continued to chat about people he grew up with and soon learned that some of these women were the children of friends from his past.
 After about an hour, one of the ladies cozied up to my father and whispered in his ear, “I think I’m your daughter.”
 Taken aback, my father stared, then chuckled in disbelief.
-He told the woman that this would be impossible since he never had relations with the birth mother in question.
-The woman (Susanne) was pretty insistent and asked if he would be willing to take a DNA test…my father was very sure he was not her father, but to appease her, he agreed.
-When my dad told me this part of the story, he added the caveat, “no way she could be my daughter because I did not have sex with her mother…unless…unless, I was really drunk!”
+He told the woman that this was impossible since he never had relations with the birth mother in question.
+The woman (Susanne) was insistent and asked if he would be willing to take a DNA test.
+Though my father was very sure he wasn’t her father, he agreed to appease her.
+When my dad told me this part of the story, he added a caveat, “There’s no way she could be my daughter because I didn’t have sex with her mother… unless… unless I was really drunk!”

 Susanne Da La Flor – my new found half-sister

-Two weeks later, confirmation arrived…in addition to having a half brother; I now had a half sister.
-Already going through this experience once in my life with my half-brother, it did not come as such a shock this go-round.
-Regardless of the first experience, I was extremely interested to learn more about my newfound sister.
-The story and close encounters of how Susanne ended up initially meeting my/our father is quite fascinating and fortuitous, but I’m going to briefly delve into Susanne’s life and our connections.
-I should also preface the fact that I have yet to meet my new sister in person, but hope to do so very soon (perhaps a news crew will bring us together to help tell this amazing story).
+Two weeks later, confirmation arrived.
+In addition to having a half-brother, I now had a half-sister.
+Already having gone through this experience once, it was less of a shock this time around.
+Still, I was extremely interested to learn more about my newfound sister.
+The story and the serendipity of how Susanne initially met our father are quite fascinating, but I’m going to briefly delve into Susanne’s life and our connections.
+I should also note that I have yet to meet my new sister in person, but I hope to do so very soon (perhaps a news crew will bring us together to help tell this amazing story).

-Susanne was adopted and raised as an only child by elder parents who lived in eastern San Diego county, on a 120 acre chicken farm.
-While Susanne’s adoptive parents were quite loving, they were also quite poor.
-As she grew up, she knew at an early age that she was not destined to raise chickens on a dirt farm in rural San Diego.
-Full of energy, spunk and moxie, Susanne acquired a fake ID at age fifteen and began skydiving…logging 40 jumps before moving on to her next adrenaline rush.
-By age sixteen, and unbeknownst to her parents, she became a demolition derby driver; however after an injury that caused a herniated disk and forced her into traction, she gave up the sport.
-By age seventeen, Susanne left home to join the circus (true story) where she performed with elephants.
-Getting dressed up in sequins and wearing make-up with sparkles prepared her for her next adventure a few years later, when she became a Hollywood make-up artist.
+Susanne was adopted and raised as an only child by older parents who lived in eastern San Diego County, on a 120-acre chicken farm.
+While Susanne’s adoptive parents were loving, they were also quite poor.
+She knew from an early age that she was not destined to raise chickens on a dirt farm in rural San Diego.
+Full of energy, spunk, and moxie, Susanne acquired a fake ID at age fifteen and began skydiving, logging 40 jumps before moving on to her next adrenaline rush.
+At sixteen, and unbeknownst to her parents, she became a demolition derby driver.
+After an injury caused a herniated disc and forced her into traction, she gave up the sport.
+By seventeen, Susanne had left home to join the circus (true story), where she performed with elephants.
+Dressing up in sequins and wearing makeup with sparkles prepared her for her next adventure a few years later when she became a Hollywood makeup artist.

-While in Hollywood, Susanne met her second husband, George, and soon moved back to San Diego to help her husband get his law practice off the ground.
+While in Hollywood, Susanne met her second husband, George, and soon moved back to San Diego to help him establish his law practice.
 They were a successful power couple living the American dream.
-For their 20th wedding anniversary, Susanne and George flew to Florida to go on a cruise.
-Upon returning from their cruise, George was working out in their hotel room when he suffered a cardiac arrest.
-CPR was being administered until an ambulance could arrive, but it seemed hopeless, so they were going to cease attempts to revive him.
-Susanne was insistent that they continue…this man was the love of her life.
-They made it to the hospital and George survived, but not without significant brain damage, which forced the couple to close the law practice and begin a new chapter of their lives in a much more humble manner.
+For their 20th wedding anniversary, Susanne and George flew to Florida for a cruise.
+After returning from their cruise, George suffered a cardiac arrest while working out in their hotel room.
+CPR was administered until an ambulance arrived, but it seemed hopeless, and they were about to cease their attempts to revive him.
+Susanne was insistent that they continue; this man was the love of her life.
+They made it to the hospital, and George survived, but not without significant brain damage, which forced the couple to close the law practice and begin a new, more humble chapter of their lives.

-Some of these six-degree-of-separation stories were really beginning to freak me out.
-To further incite me, Susanne then told me about how she was showing pictures of me and my full sister to a good friend of hers, explaining that these were her new biological half siblings.
+These six-degree-of-separation stories were beginning to freak me out.
+To further surprise me, Susanne then told me how she showed pictures of me and my full sister to a good friend of hers, explaining that these were her new biological half-siblings.
 Her friend pointed at my picture and said, “I know that guy!”
-I came to find out that her parents own the jeep tour business in Wickenburg, AZ where my mother and stepfather live—where I was just visiting and had produced a tourism video for the town.
+I found out that her parents owned the Jeep tour business in Wickenburg, AZ, where my mother and stepfather live, where I had recently visited, and for which I had produced a tourism video.

 Susanne with my/our sister Carylee

 Apparently, Susanne’s friend’s parents had shared my video with her.
-Just to add more intrigue to the story, after learning of this story from Susanne, I asked my mom if she knew the owners of the Jeep tour business.
-She said “yes, as a matter of fact they are clients.”
-My mom picked up the phone and called the Jeep tour people and started to tell them the story, when she was interrupted and asked, “are you talking about Susanne?”
+Just to add more intrigue to the story, after learning this from Susanne, I asked my mom if she knew the owners of the Jeep tour business.
+She said, “Yes, as a matter of fact, they are clients.”
+My mom picked up the phone and called the Jeep tour operators to tell them the story, but she was interrupted with, “Are you talking about Susanne?”
 My mom was floored.
-While the Jeep Tour folks knew of this connection between Susanne, and me, they had no idea that I was the son of my mother.
-In other words, they had no idea that the guy who produced the tourism video was the son of their bookkeeper.
+While the Jeep tour folks knew of the connection between Susanne and me, they had no idea I was the son of their bookkeeper.
+In other words, they didn’t realize the person who produced the tourism video was my mother’s son.

-There is a linchpin, a piece of the puzzle that nearly didn’t happen, in order for the previously explained chain of events to occur—to be discovered and connected.
-Susanne had been looking for her birth mother for nearly forty years, one of the reasons it had taken so long was that she thought her birth name was “Prat,” when in fact it was “Prater.”
-Over the years, Susanne had hired a number of adoption agency specialists, but to no avail.
-Just a couple years ago she hired Omni Trace, who, for whatever reason did not do anything with her case for a couple of years, not until Susanne demanded some results.
-Within a few days, Omni Trace had all the information Susanne needed to really begin her earnest search for her birth family.
+There was a linchpin, a piece of the puzzle that nearly didn’t fall into place, allowing for the chain of events to connect.
+Susanne had been searching for her birth mother for nearly forty years.
+One reason it had taken so long was that she thought her birth name was “Prat” when it was actually “Prater.”
+Over the years, Susanne had hired several adoption agency specialists, but to no avail.
+Just a couple of years ago, she hired Omni Trace, who, for some reason, did not work on her case for a long time.
+When Susanne finally demanded results, they provided all the information she needed within a few days, allowing her to begin her earnest search for her birth family.

 Susanne discovered that her birth family still lived in the Seattle area, where she was born.
 She reached out and learned she had several brothers and sisters, three of whom were from different fathers.
-She also learned that her mother had passed away ten years earlier and that she also missed meeting her twin mother’s sister, who had just passed a couple months before Susanne found her birth family.
-With initial introduction out of the way, Susanne made plans to visit them all and flew up to Seattle.
-Many of the family members met her at the airport and would make plans a couple days later to meet and spend some quality time together.
-Susanne had made no efforts to find her birth father, and from what she had learned through her investigations was that no one knew who the father was.
-For all she knew, he died in the Korean War.
+She also learned that her mother had passed away ten years earlier and that she had just missed meeting her mother’s twin sister, who had passed away a couple of months before Susanne found her birth family.
+With the initial introductions out of the way, Susanne made plans to visit them all and flew to Seattle.
+Many of the family members met her at the airport, and they planned to meet and spend time together in the coming days.
+Susanne had made no effort to find her birth father, as no one knew who he was.
+For all she knew, he had died in the Korean War.

-Susanne was staying at her brother’s house when the family decided to organize a get-together…in an effort to get to know one another and try and answer all of Susanne’s questions.
-The siblings were all together, except for one.
-One of her sisters was late due to an accident that prevented a ferry from leaving on time.
-While they were waiting, one of the other siblings said, “we know who your father is.”
-Stunned, Susanne began to ask questions, when one of the siblings whipped out their iPad and began searching for our father.
-My folks own several pieces of property around the state, which is public record—so apparently they were scrolling a list of properties, when at random they picked one and decided they would take a drive and see if they could find Susanne’s birth father.
+Susanne was staying at her brother’s house when the family decided to organize a gathering to get to know one another and answer her questions.
+All the siblings except one were there.
+One sister was delayed due to an accident that prevented a ferry from departing on time.
+While they were waiting, one of the other siblings said, “We know who your father is.”
+Stunned, Susanne began asking questions when one of the siblings pulled out their iPad and started searching for our father.
+My folks own several properties across the state, which is public record.
+Apparently, they were scrolling through a list of properties and picked one at random, deciding to take a drive to see if they could find Susanne’s birth father.

 Six Degrees close encounter…

-As soon as the delayed sibling arrived, the family boarded a ferry en-route to Kingston, WA.
-A 30-minute drive later, and as luck would have it, they were in the vicinity of what just so happened to be my folks’ primary home.
-Unfortunately, the area is a bit rural and the GPS was sending them in circles.
-Seeing a real estate sign, Susanne asked one of her siblings to pull over so she could grab a flyer and get an address.
+As soon as the delayed sibling arrived, the family boarded a ferry to Kingston, WA.
+After a 30-minute drive, they found themselves near my folks’ primary home.
+Unfortunately, the area is a bit rural, and the GPS was sending them in circles.
+Spotting a real estate sign, Susanne asked a sibling to pull over so she could grab a flyer and get an address.
 It just so happened that the flyer she picked up was for my Dad’s home.
-Astonishment aside, they meandered down the long driveway and saw that someone was home.
+Astonished, they ventured down the long driveway and saw someone was home.

 Six Degrees of Susanne and Mike siblings seperated